sopherbear/startup/README.md

 * **DB/Login** : Stores users, choices, and formatted input.
 Register and login users.
 Credentials securely stored in database.
 * **Websocket** : Allows users to see the recipebooks of other users.

+### HTML Deliverable

+For this deliverable, I structured my startup application using HTML.

+- [x] **HTML** : 7 HTML pages that include the following pages: home with login, creating a recipebook, a menu of one's own recipe book, a form to add a new recipe, a list of others' recipe books, a menu of another's recipe book, and the structure that all recipes will use.
+- [x] **Links** : Each page has an option to navigate to one or multiple other pages, either through hyperlinks or linked images.
+In addition, the recipe menu has links to placeholders for actual recipes.
+- [x] **Text** : There are text headers and text descriptions on the forms.
+The recipe itself will be completely text, although right now I have just put in placeholders for the actual text.
+- [x] **Images** : I put in placeholders for the images.
+I plan to use a third-party service to supply pictures of food as the cover of each recipebook.
+I also put in a placeholder for an image in the tab.
+- [x] **DB/Login** : There is an input box and submit button for login, creating new recipe books, and creating new recipes.
+The recipes themselves will be formatted directly from the input data.
+- [x] **Websocket** : Each recipebook is accessible by any user, although users can only add to recipebooks that they have made.
+Recipebooks will be updated live.